TeamRocketThesis/react-vr-textinput/README.md

 ## Tips
   - Any additional styling options can be applied to the component.
 Remember that rotate can be used to help place the entire component anywhere in 3D space.
-  - Scroll keys show after two completed lines have been inputted.
+  - Scroll keys show after only if the number of typed in rows exceeds the number of rows specified for the text box
-  - Text cursor must be moved via forward and backward keys.
+  - The cursor can be moved via forward and backward keys.